Cutts Gallery

 Research

-To understand the problem from the ground up, I conducted stakeholder interviews with the gallery team and audited the existing website.
+To understand the artwork shopping experience on the old website and the gallery’s needs, I conducted stakeholder interviews with the gallery team and audited the existing website.
 I found three core issues.

 1. Inefficient Artwork Browsing